thabo4587/THALIK431_WFC-2401_GroupB_Thabo_Likotsi_-DJS04-Book-Connect-Web-Components/DJS04 Web Components/README.md

 ### Overview

 The Book Library Web Application is a comprehensive tool designed to manage and explore a collection of books.
-It consists of several custom elements:
+It consists of several custom elements which I created using the Shadow DOM encapsulating the CSS and HTML and using custom elements.However I struggled with implementing the event listeners:

-- **Book List (`<book-list>`):** Renders a list of books with options for filtering and sorting.
+- **Book List (`<book-list>`):** This custom element renders a list of books with options for filtering and sorting.
 - **Book Preview (`<book-preview>`):** Provides detailed information about a selected book, including synopsis, author, and cover image.
 - **Search Form (`<search-form>`):** Allows users to search for books by title, author, or genre.
 - **Settings Form (`<settings-form>`):** Enables users to customize the application theme between day and night modes.
-- **Navigation Bar (`<nav-bar>`):** Facilitates navigation between different sections of the application.
+- **Navigation Bar (`<nav-bar>`):** Facilitates navigation between different sections of the application and used to search the data as well as change the theme.

 ### Implementation